Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

   // Freeing memory slot
   mm.freeLocalMemorySlot(localSlot);

-Compute Management
+Compute management
 *******************************************

 .. note::

     See Related Example: :ref:`kernel execution`

-In HiCR, all computation is abstracted behind the Execution Unit class.
+In HiCR, all computation is abstracted behind the execution unit class.
 This class represents functions, kernels, or operations as implemented by each individual backend.
 For example, a GPU backend may define its execution as a single GPU kernel or as a stream of them.
 CPU-based backends may define an execution unit as a simple function or co-routine.
-The creation of execution units is handled entirely by the Compute Manager class.
+The creation of execution units is handled entirely by the compute manager class.

 Creating Execution units
 --------------------------